 All prospective music majors must audition regardless of their choice of degree plan.
 To be admitted to the School of Music applicants must meet the minimum standards in applied music through the admissions audition and meet the academic requirements of the university.

 The University of Southern Mississippi keeps tuition rates at a very reasonable cost for students.
-2010-11 Tuition estimates are $2,726/semester for an undergraduate 16-hour load and $3,978/semester for nonresidents.
 Some instructional fees may apply.
 Check the Admissions Web site for more information about costs of attending Southern Miss.

 PAYING FOR YOUR EDUCATION

 You will find a wide variety of programs and opportunities to help you pay for your education at the Southern Miss School of Music.
 To explore these options, we recommend the following four steps:

 - APPLY FOR ADMISSION to the University of Southern Mississippi here.
 The Admissions office publishes a checklist of all the items you will need to complete your application.
 Apply by February 1 to receive priority consideration for the Fall semester.

 - AUDITION at the School of Music.
 Register for one of our audition days.
 Inquire at the School of Music about fellowship, assistantship and scholarship opportunities that can help you pay for your education.
 Again, priority consideration will be given to applicants who complete this process by February 1.

 - FILE THE FREE APPLICATION FOR FEDERAL STUDENT AID (FAFSA) if you are interested in state and federal financial aid, including federal grants and student loans.
 The USM School Code for FAFSA is 002441.
 Financial aid application deadlines are listed and more information are listed on the Office of Financial Aid website, and students who complete their applications by February 1 will receive priority consideration for the Fall semester.